Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both fake clues are exceptionally well-crafted for misdirection.
-Clue #1 ('Bound pages filled with descriptive language') unequivocally points to 'novel'.
-Clue #2 ('Physical pieces moved on a designated surface') clearly directs towards 'board game'.
-They effectively draw attention away from the correct answer 'video game' and provide strong, distinct indicators for the other choices.
+Both fake clues are within the word count.
+Clue 1: 'It is a form of performance art where actors portray characters to tell a story to an audience.' - Clearly points to a concert.
+Clue 2: 'This involves people gathering to eat food and socialize with one another for pleasure and fun.' - Clearly points to a concert or gathering.
+Excellent misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices